Site icon Cafe Serre

 5. Brew time is typically 1-2 minutes.

 • Cup Profile: Clean, smooth, often sweet, concentrated, low acidity.
-Highly customizable.
+Highly customizable for specialty AeroPress coffee.

 For a detailed comparison of these two popular immersion brewers, see our article: French Press vs. AeroPress: Which is Better?